flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: flip -HOISTING

-\begin{theorem}[Path redundancy] For program $\prog$, hoisting \flip{}s $i$ and $j$ is sound if the \flip{}s have the same parameter value and $\pathcond(\prog, i)$ is inconsistent with $\pathcond(\prog, j)$. \end{theorem} \begin{proof}[Proof sketch] A \emph{path} through a program $\prog$ is a total assignment to \flip{}s encountered during an execution of the program; for instance, one path through Figure~\ref{fig:simple-ex} is $\{\flip{}_1 = true, \flip{}_2 = false, \flip{}_4 = true\}$.
-This information uniquely determines the result of the execution along this path as well as the probability of taking the path.
-Intuitively there is a correspondence between the paths of $\prog$ and $\hoist{}(\prog, i, j)$ that ensures that the programs are equivalent.
+\begin{theorem}[Path redundancy] For program $\prog$, hoisting \flip{}s $i$ and $j$ is sound if the \flip{}s have the same parameter value and $\pathcond(\prog, i)$ is inconsistent with $\pathcond(\prog, j)$. \end{theorem} \begin{proof}[Proof sketch] A \emph{trace} $\tau$ through a program $\prog$ is a total assignment to \flip{}s encountered during an execution of the program; for example, one trace through Figure~\ref{fig:simple-ex} is $\tau = \{\flip{}_1 = true, \flip{}_2 = false, \flip{}_4 = true\}$.
+This information uniquely determines the result of the execution along this trace and the probability of the trace.

+There is a bijection between the traces of $\prog$ and the traces of $\hoist{}(\prog, i, j)$ that ensures that the programs are equivalent.
+In other words, a tuple of traces is in the bijection if both the resulting values and probabilities of the traces are equivalent.
+Thus, the bijection implies that the two programs have the same resulting probability distributions.